dpla-attic/KriKri/README.md

 Or you can start the dummy application with:

     rake engine_cart:generate
+    bundle update
     rake jetty:start
     cd spec/internal
     rails s

+To index a sample record into solr:
+    rake krikri:index_sample_data

+To delete the sample record:
+    rake krikri:delete_sample_data

 Copyright & License
 --------------------